-When it is first powered up, a small green LED on the Pi Zero W board will illuminate and flicker indicating that the Raspberry Pi is booting up.
-After about 30 seconds, the green LED on the white CubeSatSim Lite board will turn on indicating the that the CubeSatSim software is running.
-Within 30 seconds of that, the blue LED on the white CubeSatSim board will turn on and off, indicating that the CubeSatSim is transmitting.
-If you have this, your CubeSatSim Lite is "nominal" and ready for use!
+When it is first powered up, a small green LED on the Pi will illuminate and flicker indicating the Raspberry Pi is booting up.
+After about 30 seconds, the green LED on the white CubeSatSim Lite board will turn on indicating the CubeSatSim software is running.
+Within 30 more seconds, the blue LED on the white CubeSatSim board will turn on and off, indicating that the CubeSatSim is transmitting.
+If you see this, your CubeSatSim Lite is "nominal" and ready for use!